-When you’re ready to order any of the Oracle’s Infrastructure and Platform Cloud (Oracle IaaS/PaaS) services, Oracle provides you with a cost estimator to help you figure out your monthly usage and costs before you commit to a subscription model or an amount.
+Oracle provides you with a cost estimator to help you figure out your monthly usage and costs for Oracle’s Infrastructure and Platform Cloud (Oracle IaaS/PaaS) services before you commit to an amount.

 - Select a category of cloud services such as Infrastructure or Data Management from the list on the left side of the page.

 The cost estimator displays a set of packages, which represent the services and resources that are typically required to support the selected service category.
 To see all the packages of the selected service category, scroll to the right.

 - Select one of the packages, as a starting point for your estimate.
 The estimator begins calculating the cost for the selected service and package.

 - In the Configuration Options section, expand each service, use the sliders, or select from the drop-down lists to adjust the values to match your project’s or organization’s needs.

 As soon as you adjust the amount of resources, the cost estimate changes.

 - If you’ve existing software licences for services such as Oracle Database or Oracle Middleware, you can use them to estimate your cost for cloud services.
 Simply select the BYOL (Bring Your Own License) option from the service packages or under the Configuration Options section.For example, If you’ve an existing license for Autonomous Data Warehouse, then select the